Simon-3ft/dcc-ex.github.io/docs/ex-rail/EX-RAIL-summary.rst

       -  Start a new task send a given loco along given route/sequence
     * -  AUTOSTART
       -  A task is automatically started at this point during startup
+    * -  KILLALL
+      -  The command to stop all EXRAIL running automations, this command can be made available in a wifi throttle
     * -  PARSE ( command_string)
       -  | Processes the command_string as if it had been sent in by a throttle or typed into the USB serial e.g. PARSE("<1 JOIN>")
          | This is much less efficient than using an equivalent EXRAIL command.
 So don't use it for anything that EX-RAIL can do directly.